 A clinical exam will be conducted if a lump, nipple discharge, or unusual breast changes are detected.
 During the clinical exam, your doctor will carefully check both of your breasts and lymph nodes in your armpits to establish whether there are any abnormalities.

-Abnormal changes include a sudden change in the size and shape of your breast, retraction of your nipple when it previously pointed outward, or discolouration of the skin around your breast not related to infection or other skin conditions such as eczema.
+Abnormal changes include a sudden change in the size and shape of your breast, recent retraction of your nipple, or discolouration of the skin around your breast not related to infection or other skin conditions such as eczema.

 In simpler terms, a mammogram is a digital X-ray image of your breast.
 This is the most commonly used way of screening for breast cancer.
 Once the X-ray image is taken, your doctor will study it to establish if there is any abnormality with the internal appearance of your breast.